His Royal Highness Dr Seeiso Bereng Seesio is books for Lesotho Inc, Patron for Lesotho.

 As you will learn from reading more about HRH Prince Seeiso below, we are very honoured to have his support of the work in Australia involving collecting, packing and sending books to Lesotho.

-We consider that his involvement also sends a message to people in Lesotho that this project, hosted in-country by the Transformation Resource Centre, is of national importance.
+We consider that his involvement also sends a message to people in Lesotho that this project, hosted in-country by the Transformation Resource Centre and Rotary Club of Maloti, is of national importance.
 With his commitment to charitable works and with his charity, Sentebale, focussed on helping children, we see his appointment as Patron as most appropriate.

-Welcome, Your Royal Highness, as Lesotho Patron of Books for Lesotho Inc.
+Below: His Royal Highness, Lesotho Patron of Books for Lesotho Inc.

 His Royal Highness (HRH) Dr Seeiso Bereng Seeiso was born on the 16th April, 1966.
 He is the second son of the late King Moshoeshoe II and Queen ‘Mamohato Seeiso of Lesotho.
 HRH Seeiso is the younger brother of the present King of Lesotho, His Majesty King Letsie III.